Skip to content

 Ms. McNally thanked the audience for attending the budget hearing and encouraged them to share their comments and input on the presentation.
 She then introduced Dr. Orr.

 Dr. Orr welcomed attendees and thanked them for attending PCA’s Annual Public Budget Hearing regarding programs and proposed budget for fiscal year 2024-2025.
 He emphasized that it is a dynamic time in aging, due, in part, to the Aging our Way, PA plan, a National Plan on Aging in the works at the federal level, and many administration changes on every level of government.
 He outlined some of PCA’s highlights, such as the service reach of 140,000 individuals annually, how PCA is one of the largest AAAs in the nation and offers over 30 programs.
-He also shared that the Governor’s proposed FY 2024- 2025 budget includes an over 29 million dollar increase for aging services, the largest yearly increase ever.
+He also shared that the Governor’s proposed FY 2024-2025 budget includes an over 29 million dollar increase for aging services, the largest yearly increase ever.
 The proposed budget allocates millions in funding for innovative housing initiatives, the Aging Our Way, PA (AOWPA) plan, PENNCARE, PDA Alzheimer’s Disease and Related Disorders Division, and the senior center network.
-Dr. Orr also discussed the AOWPA plan, a 10-year, state-led and stakeholder- driven strategic plan, which was informed by listening sessions held last summer by Area Agencies on Aging (AAAs) across the state, including 17 held by PCA.
+Dr. Orr also discussed the AOWPA plan, a 10-year, state-led and stakeholder-driven strategic plan, which was informed by listening sessions held last summer by Area Agencies on Aging (AAAs) across the state, including 17 held by PCA.

 Dr. Orr shared information on PCA’s 4-year Area Plan on Aging Services, which every AAA must submit to the state and the State Plan on Aging which is submitted to the Administration for Community Living (ACL).
-He presented the audience with a SWOT analysis for PCA, and highlighted the diverse workforce and culture of innovation, the challenges in the city of Philadelphia and the competitive employment market, as well as the opportunity to advocate for positive updates to the Intrastate Funding Formula (IFF), which previously cut over 3 million dollars from PCA’s annual budget.
+He highlighted the diverse workforce and culture of innovation, the challenges in the city of Philadelphia and the competitive employment market, as well as the opportunity to advocate for positive updates to the Intrastate Funding Formula (IFF), which previously cut over 3 million dollars from PCA’s annual budget.
 After providing the attendees with updates and news around PCA and the aging network, he presented the budget.
 PCA’s projected expenses amount to approximately 90 million dollars including grants and other funding streams, and around 70 million dollars from City/State/Federal funding.
 He emphasized that PCA is always looking for ways to increase revenue to make up for flat funding while advocating for government funding to increase to appropriately meet growing needs.
 He then presented PCA’s projected expenses, emphasizing compliance directives to keep Long Term Care (LTC) services at a minimum of 60% of the expenses; at 64%, PCA has a very slim margin, creating challenges for example, when allocating funding to community supports like senior community centers.
 Dr. Orr then opened the floor to testimony from stakeholders.

 Testimonies